Famous Rivers in Ottawa and their Tributaries

 1.3 Function

 Ottawa River is a source of drinking water for many communities.
-The city of Ottawa is one of the heaviest users of its resources, drawing about 341 million liters of water from the Ottawa River daily.
+Ottawa is one of the heaviest users of its resources, drawing about 341 million liters of water from the Ottawa River daily.
 This makes it one of the most important rivers in Ottawa for resource consumption.

-Nowadays, recreation is also a major amenity provided by this river.
+Nowadays, recreation is also a significant amenity provided by this river.

 1.4 Ecology